Crafers

 Crafers ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Crafers was found to have below average cultural diversity, with 81.3% of its population born in Australia, 94.2% being citizens, and 94.2% speaking English only at home.
-The main religion in Crafers is Christianity, comprising 39.3% of the population.
-However, there was an overrepresentation in Other religions, which makes up 0.9% compared to 0.6% across Greater Adelaide.
+Crafers had a cultural diversity level below average, with 81.3% of its population born in Australia, 94.2% being citizens, and 94.2% speaking English only at home.
+Christianity was the dominant religion in Crafers, comprising 39.3% of people.
+Notably, the 'Other' category made up 0.9%, lower than Greater Adelaide's 1.8%.

 Frequently Asked Questions - Diversity